Tell us how you plan to pay

 We do not accept payment from Diners Club Cards or pre-loaded cards.

 If you are sponsored, you must provide an official letter from your sponsor.
-You can give us the letter during registration or by sending it to the Student Finance office.
+Email your letter to the Student Finance office at email@example.com

 The letter must: